Drug information

 - Do not use ciprofloxacin if the original seal over the container opening is broken or missing.

 - Throw away ciprofloxacin that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.
+For information on disposing of needles and other sharps, please refer to these guidelines or ask your health care provider or pharmacist.

 - Keep ciprofloxacin and all medicines out of reach of children.